-Strategic Focus Action Priority Responsibilty Establish new recreation Prepare a combined Walking and Cycling Plan Low Strategic City opportunities within the existing Prepare a detailed Recreational Corridor Network Plan Medium Strategic City open space network Review all sporting fields and identify where improvements Investigate to convert Gannan Park into two full size football pitches with sportsfield lighting as part of the Masterplan for the Park High Strategic City are needed to supporting Investigate relocation of winter baseball from Gannan Park to ELS Hall #2 High Strategic City infrastructure to maximise sporting Upgrade ancillary facilities at Gannan Park to accommodate the new uses High Strategic City use, such as Hoodinghung, on street car parking, park amenity Consider additional field lighting at Meadowbank Park and upgrade existing Medium Operations buildings, field orientations and layouts and so on.
-Liaise with the Department of Education to secure a community use agreement and joint funding arrangement for the development of a floodlit synthetic surface at Smalls Road (upper) field Low Strategic City/ Operations Integrate passive recreation opportunities into sports reserves, eg circuit paths, seating, shade, playgrounds, picnic/ bbq and informal kickabout space all Level 1 and 2 sports fields.
-Ongoing (Medium) Strategic City Integrate recreation and leisure needs that are specific to CALD communities into the planning and design of public spaces and reserves (eg shade and shelter for large social groups, contemplative spaces that suit activities such as tai chi, meditation, outdoor prayer, locations for performance, cultural events and temporary installations).
-Ongoing (Medium) Strategic City Plan and design open space to meet the recreational, social and leisure needs of seniors recognising the increasing demand for physical activity in seniors Ongoing (Medium) Strategic City Implementation of the Synthetic Surfaces Action Plan; ELS Hall Park #1, Christie Park #1 and #2.
-High Operations Investigation of the Synthetic Surfaces at Meadowbank Park Note: The ongoing provision of synthetic sports fields needs to be reassessed after the completion of ELS Hall Park #1 and Christie Park #1 and #2.
+Priority Responsibility Low Strategic City Medium Strategic City itches with High Strategic City ELS Hall #2 High Strategic City ne new uses High Strategic City grade existing Medium Operations ty use agreement Low Strategic City/ lit synthetic Operations s, eg circuit paths, Ongoing Strategic City ut space all Level 1 (Medium) D communities Ongoing Strategic City shade and (Medium) activities such as cultural events nd leisure needs of Ongoing Strategic City ity in seniors (Medium) l Park #1, Christie High Operations o be reassessed and #2. equire a feasibility b be reassessed nd #2.
+Magdala oility assessment determine what High Strategic City/ c parks, access to Operations all facilities Link Ctratonic City/ Action Prepare a combined Walking and Cycling Plan Prepare a detailed Recreational Corridor Network Plan Investigate to convert Gannan Park into two full size football pitches with sportsfield lighting as part of the Masterplan for the Park Investigate relocation of winter baseball from Gannan Park to ELS Hall #2 Upgrade ancillary facilities at Gannan Park to accommodate the new uses Consider additional field lighting at Meadowbank Park and upgrade existing Liaise with the Department of Education to secure a community use agreement and joint funding arrangement for the development of a floodlit synthetic surface at Smalls Road (upper) field Integrate passive recreation opportunities into sports reserves, eg circuit paths, seating, shade, playgrounds, picnic/ bbq and informal kickabout space all Level 1 and 2 sports fields.
+Integrate recreation and leisure needs that are specific to CALD communities into the planning and design of public spaces and reserves (eg shade and shelter for large social groups, contemplative spaces that suit activities such as tai chi, meditation, outdoor prayer, locations for performance, cultural events and temporary installations).
+Plan and design open space to meet the recreational, social and leisure needs of seniors recognising the increasing demand for physical activity in seniors Implementation of the Synthetic Surfaces Action Plan; ELS Hall Park #1, Christie Park #1 and #2.
+Investigation of the Synthetic Surfaces at Meadowbank Park Note: The ongoing provision of synthetic sports fields needs to be reassessed after the completion of ELS Hall Park #1 and Christie Park #1 and #2.
 Meadowbank Park is located on a former landfill site and will require a feasibility assessment prior to the consideration of their viability.
-Medium Operations Investigation of the Synthetic Surfaces at Magdala Park Note: The ongoing provision of synthetic sports fields needs to be reassessed after the completion of ELS Hall Park #1 and Christie Park #1 and #2.
-Magdala Park is located on a former landfill site and will require a feasibility assessment prior to the consideration of their viability. Гом Operations Review criteria of sportsground categories (Level 1, 2, 3) and determine what elements should be in each category eg amenity buildings, car parks, access to public transport High Strategic City/ Operations Identify parks within the City that can provide additional netball facilities.
-Review the provision of netball facilities at Brush Farm Park including an audit of the condition of the courts and prepare a works program to upgrade as required High Strategic City/ Operations
+Investigation of the Synthetic Surfaces at Magdala Park Note: The ongoing provision of synthetic sports fields needs to be reassessed after the completion of ELS Hall Park #1 and Christie Park #1 and #2.
+Magdala Park is located on a former landfill site and will require a feasibility assessment prior to the consideration of their viability.
+Review criteria of sportsground categories (Level 1, 2, 3) and determine what elements should be in each category eg amenity buildings, car parks, access to public transport Identify parks within the City that can provide additional netball facilities.
+Strategic Focus Establish new recreation opportunities within the existing open space network Review all sporting fields and identify where improvements are needed to supporting infrastructure to maximise sporting use, such as floodilgnung, off street car barking, bark amenity buildings, field orientations and layouts and so on.